Dementia

 Carers Leeds, Dementia Care

-If you look after someone with dementia, get help with 1 to 1 support, carers groups, training and benefits advice.
+If you look after someone with dementia, get help with 1-to-1 support, carers groups, training and benefits advice.

 Visit the Carers Leeds website for more information.

-If you're worried someone might go missing
+If you are worried someone might go missing

 We are a partner in The Herbert Protocol.
 This is a way to help find loved ones who go missing.